Insurance

 To learn more about the project contact Project Manager, Kerry Battersby Kerry@qff.org.au or Project Officer – Farm Business Resilience, Bec Tkal rebecca@qff.org.au.

-• Drought and Climate Adaptation Program
+• Drought and climate adaptation program

 Queensland farmers are subject to highly variable climatic conditions, including droughts and floods, which can decimate production and challenge farm viability.
 Insurance could play an important role in helping Queensland farmers manage their climate risk.
 However, the use of insurance to manage climate-related production risk is currently poorly understood and utilised by farmers.